 If you are planning a trip abroad, check the expiration date of your passport.
-Many countries will deny entry if your passport will be expiring within three to six months after your departure date from that country.
+Many countries will deny entry if your passport expires within three to six months after your departure date from that country.

 According to the U.S. Department of State, you should allow at least six to eight weeks (or more during busy travel times) for your renewal or a new application to be processed.
 You can request expedited service (two to three weeks for processing) for an additional fee of $60 plus delivery fees.

 Passports are 28 pages, and 17 of those are blank for visa and country entry/exit stamps.
 If you are a frequent international traveler, you can request a larger passport (52 pages) at no additional cost when renewing or applying for one.
 You can no longer purchase stamp pages only.
-If you need additional blank pages, you’ll have to replace your current passport.
+You’ll have to replace your passport if you need additional blank pages.

 If you are going on a cruise, you should carry a passport even if it’s not required at the ports of entry.
 If you have a flight delay or get caught in traffic and miss boarding the ship, you will still have options.
-With a passport, you can book a flight to your ship’s next port.
+You can book a flight to your ship’s next port with a passport.
 If you were to experience a medical emergency and needed to be flown to the nearest country, you would need a passport to get back home.
-It is the responsibility of the passengers — not the cruise lines — to make sure they follow the country’s entry/exit requirements.
+It is the responsibility of the passengers — not the cruise lines — to ensure they follow the country’s entry/exit requirements.

 Name on ID’s Need to Match:

-If your name has changed since your last passport, you will need to renew it and provide proof of your name change.
+If your name has changed since your last passport, you must renew it and provide proof of your name change.

 The name on your photo ID (driver’s license, etc.) must be the same as the name on your passport and airline ticket.
 For example, if your driver’s license has your maiden-married name (Anna Smith-Jones), make sure your airline ticket and passport correspond.
 Or if your ID shows your name as John Michael Smith, but you go by Michael Smith, put your ticket and passport in John Michael Smith.